naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Michelle: Scruffy, how could you possibly have gotten into this much trouble in one day?
+Nadine Sad: Scruffy, how could you possibly have gotten into this much trouble in one day?

 Scruffy: It...
 It didn't take me the whole day...